girishjjain/DevResx/scala.md

 ### Functions
 * Pure functions evaluate to same result for a given set of inputs.
-* Impure functions do not evaluate to same output for given set of inputs
+* Impure functions do not always evaluate to same output for given set of inputs

 ### Referential Transparency